DougPA/OpusFramework/README.md

 ***** This is a copy of the repo at mdelete/opusframework *****

+    Note: it has been modified to only include Opus (not ogg)

 A combined iOS and OSX framework integrating libopus, libopusfile and libogg.

 ## Prepare Project